Common SSL Certificate Errors and How to Fix Them

 - Check Redirect Rules: Review your

-.htaccess file, Nginx configuration, or other server settings for conflicting rules.
+.htaccess file or server configuration for conflicting redirect rules.

-- Update CMS Settings: Ensure your CMS (e.g., WordPress) is configured to use HTTPS for all URLs.
+- Update CMS Settings: Ensure your CMS is configured to use HTTPS for all URLs.

 Final Thoughts